AppStoreFoundation/asf-contracts/README.md

 $ cd asf-contracts
 ```

-4. create the file .env from .env.example and configure it:
+4. Create the file .env from .env.example and configure it:
 ```sd
 $  cp .env.example .env
 ```